nfdi4plants/arc-rdm.org/src/pages/details/validation.md

 description: 'ARCs are evolving FDOs.
 A mechanism to continuously assess quality metrics of an ARC is indispensable during its lifecycle.'
 author: 'Kevin Schneider'
 image:
-    url: '/arc-website/validation-pull-model.png'
+    url: '/validation-pull-model.png'
     alt: 'A validation package pulls the necessary context for its assertions from the ARC'
 tags: ["validation", "quality control", "unit testing"]
 ---

-Due to the [immutable yet evolving nature of an ARC](), completeness of information can be achieved gradually without creating roadblocks during the process of data annotation.
+Due to the [immutable yet evolving nature of an ARC]({{INTERNAL_DEV_VERSIONING_IMMUTABLE_EVOLVING}}), completeness of information can be achieved gradually without creating roadblocks during the process of data annotation.
 This means that the annotation process is designed to **never fail**, even if it is incomplete, allowing for continuous improvement and refinement.

 To ensure the quality and integrity of an ARC throughout its lifecycle, a mechanism for continuously assessing quality metrics is indispensable.